• Approach

 Cheetahs are one of Africa's most endangered big cats.

-Founded in 1990, Cheetah Conservation Fund (CCF) is dedicated to saving the cheetah.
-CCF works internationally and maintains a field base in Namibia, the country with the largest population of wild cheetah.
-Employing a holistic approach that balances the needs of people, wildlife, and land, CCF’s success has inspired a nation that once viewed this species as vermin to proudly claim the title, “Cheetah Capital of the World.”
+Founded in 1990, CCF works internationally and maintains a field base in Namibia, the country with the largest population of wild cheetah.
+They employ a holistic approach that balances the needs of people, wildlife, and land.

 CCF’s work with conflict mitigation, and their education and outreach programs are being replicated in other cheetah-range nations and serve as a model for carnivore conservation programs around the world.
 CCF’s Field Research and Education Centre in Otjiwarongo is open to the public 364 days a year.
 Visitors can interact with CCF scientists and learn about CCF’s livestock guarding dogs, model farm, and wildlife conservancy.
 Overnight guests may opt to spend a few days at CCF’s Cheetah View Lodge for an immersive cheetah experience.